 Now if I show you the directory structure, you can see how the subpages are laid under the pillar page or the category page “Varsity”.

-Here is another excellent example of pillar page and topic cluster
+Here is another excellent example of a pillar page and topic cluster

 Drift Chatbot Pillar Page & Topic Cluster

-The goal of the Drift chatbot pillar page is to provide a solid resource on chatbots to build authority on the topic of chatbots.
-They have put in an introduction and followed by how chatbots work including a catchy graphic.
+The goal of the Drift chatbot pillar page is to provide a solid resource on chatbots and to build authority on the topic of chatbots.
+They have put in an introduction, followed by how chatbots work, including a catchy graphic.

 Look how they have covered related questions like